gileck/book-reader-app/feature-plans/reader-sentence-audio-refactor.md

 - Refresh rendering, highlighting, and controls so the only difference between reader modes is layout/presentation, not playback logic.

 ## Goals & Success Criteria
-- **Parser emits sentences:** each text chunk in `output.json` equals one (possibly merged) sentence, carrying `paragraphIndex`, word counts, links, etc.
+- **Parser emits sentences:** each text chunk in `output.json` equals exactly one sentence (no merging), carrying `paragraphIndex`, word counts, links, etc.
 - **Unified controller:** both modes consume one hook/object for play/pause, navigation, preloading, errors, and word-level highlighting.
 - **UI parity:** Full reader adopts sentence spans + highlighting while retaining paragraph grouping; Focus reader keeps its focused layout using the same data source.
 - **OPS confidence:** playback remains performant with hundreds of sentences, TTS requests stay manageable, and regression checks pass.

 ## Scope
 ### In Scope
-- Parser step 5 changes to stop aggressive paragraph recombination; optionally merge ultra-short sentences (<10 words) with neighbours while preserving `paragraphIndex`.
+- Parser step 5 changes to eliminate ALL sentence merging; every text chunk = exactly one sentence for maximum audio playback granularity.
 - Shared sentence metadata definitions (`SentenceChunk`, `ParagraphMeta`) consumed by client and downstream tooling.
 - Consolidation of `useAudioPlayback` + `useFocusAudioPlayback` into a new `useSentenceAudioController` hook.
 - Rendering updates in `ReaderContent`, `FocusReader`, and `AudioControls` to consume the new controller.